-Improving the well-being of all Arizonans cannot be the work of health care or public health professionals alone; we need practitioners from multiple sectors working together with community members to improve the underlying conditions where people live.
-Arizona Partnership for Healthy Communities and Vitalyst Health Foundation are partnering to support efforts that reflect this cross-sector approach in communities throughout Arizona.
+Improving the well-being of all Arizonans cannot be the work of health care or public health professionals alone.
+We need practitioners from multiple sectors and community members working together to improve the underlying conditions where people live.
+Arizona Partnership for Healthy Communities and Vitalyst Health Foundation are partnering to support efforts that reflect this cross sector approach in communities throughout Arizona.

 Research has shown that perhaps the greatest predictor of differences in our health, well-being and longevity is our zip code.
 A zip code is so powerful because it captures all of the elements of a healthy community.
 Community design, quality affordable food, education, housing, transportation and access to care are just some of the components.